rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-07-20-meet-team-fusion.md

 We are two young ladies who love to code.
 But, that's not enough for an introduction..
 So this is who we really are. 👇

-[__Jankashi :__](https://lk.linkedin.com/in/janakshidulanga) Janakshi Dulanga (22 years) is from Kegalle, Sri Lanka.
+[__Janakshi :__](https://lk.linkedin.com/in/janakshidulanga) Janakshi Dulanga (22 years) is from Kegalle, Sri Lanka.
 She’s someone who loves to do lots of things, that's right, a multi-tasker.
 Cooking comes first, then wandering about stars and music, and guess what?
 She loves Programming too..
 She had to choose them all!
 She’s currently a software engineering undergraduate, from APIIT Sri Lanka, who's waiting for her final degree results, and hoping to become a Software Engineer who can cook! 🔭💻👩‍🍳

 [__Kalpani :__](https://lk.linkedin.com/in/kalpani-bhagya-ranasinghe-256585110) Kalpani Ranasinghe (22 years) is from Kegalle, Sri Lanka.She is a Karate player, guitarist and pianist.
 She loves programming too.
 She wants to become a game developer and a Karate Referee in World Karate Federation one day. 🎮💻🥋 Currently she’s a computer science undergraduate, from University of Colombo School of Computing and apart from her studies she is playing for the Karate Team of University of Colombo.